 Summer has arrived.
 It is time again to spend some time on the beaches with friends and family.
 We have listed some of the popular beaches in Finland for you to visit!

 Yyteri is Finland’s longest beach, which stretches to four miles on the western Baltic shore.
 The beach itself is clean, white sand, and known for its beautiful sand dunes.
 There are many events and gatherings hosted on the beach throughout the summer and other attractions such as spas and golf courses.
 It is one of the country’s most popular leisure destinations in the summertime.
 Part of Yyteri beach is one of the nude beaches in Finland.

-Nallikari beach is an one kilometre long beach in Oulu.
-During summer time, the beach is crowded by roller skaters, athletes, cyclists, beach volleyball and football players.
-There are three volleyball courts, beach football field, playground for children, and gym equipment.
+Nallikari beach is a one-kilometer-long beach in Oulu.
+During summertime, the beach is crowded with roller skaters, athletes, cyclists, beach volleyball, and football players.
+There are three volleyball courts, a beach football field, a playground for children, and gym equipment.
 All of these are free for visitors.
 More information on what to see in Oulu can be found here.